torre-matthew/LetsTalkAboutIt/README.md

 #### Share Interesting Articles, Spark Insightful Conversation

-Find articles you're interested in.
-Commenting on those articles will add them to the community portal where other Chatter Boxers can join in on the conversation.
+This app gives you a place to read interesting articles.
+When you comment on those articles, you'll be adding them to the community portal where other Chatter Boxers can join in on the conversation.

 [Check it out here](https://young-brook-36013.herokuapp.com)